-On a recent episode of ABC’s Good Morning America, Kanye West—now officially known as Ye—invited viewers as guests.
+On a recent episode of ABC’s Good Morning America, Kanye West net worth of $500 million—now officially known as Ye—invited viewers as guests.
 He spoke about politics, social media, his ongoing disputes with Gap and Adidas, and his new school, Donda Academy, in the interview which the network labeled “A Conversation with Ye: Linsey Davis Reporting.”

 West addressed his public fallout with Kim Kardashian in the video.
 Even in his aggravation, he stated, “This is the mother of my children, and I apologize for any stress that I have caused, even in my frustration, because God calls me to be stronger.”
 In order to be able to raise those children, “I need this person to be less stressed and of the best, sound mind and as calm as possible to be able to raise those children.”
 He continued by saying that he still had political aspirations and that he planned to send his kids to the contentious Donda Academy school.

 Following his 2020 run for the White House, Ye said he “absolutely” plans to run for president again but did not specify when.

 Here are five things Kanye West talked about in the interview…

 Kanye West tells @GMA he has "new respect" for Kim Kardashian and felt sorrow for causing her stress:— Pop Crave (@PopCrave) September 22, 2022